 Here's another advantage of sending "scaled down" funeral flowers...

 If the grieving family receives a lot of flowers, they can decide to donate some of them to local nursing homes or hospitals.
-A scaled down arrangement looks like an "everyday" bouquet and therefore would not look "out of place" in a hospital or nursing home.
+A scaled down arrangement looks like an "homestyle" bouquet and therefore would not look "out of place" in a hospital or nursing home.
 In other words, smaller arrangements have a useful purpose after the funeral is over.
 The grieving family may even decide to take your arrangement home and enjoy them for themselves.

 "In lieu of flowers" is a phase that has become common in most death announcements it is almost automatically added in by funeral homes.
 The request does cause confusion for most people, as they feel a need to send flowers to pay their respects to the family members.
 But if the family has requested you do not do this, please respect their wishes.
 There are exceptions, of course.
 If you have a special relationship with the deceased's relatives, you may want to have flowers sent directly to the most appropriate residence.
 If it has been a sudden unexpected death, do not disturb the family at their home with flowers -- or anything else for that matter.
 They will need their privacy.